 Yet only those babies who had been taught the signs from a parent showed evidence of understanding what the signs meant.
 The bigger question is whether these findings should be taken as encouragement to teach babies to sign and what impact it has on child development.

 There are still divergent opinions as far as this issue is concerned.
 Some experts feel very strongly that baby sign language is the future.
 Others think that it is just a gimmick to sell more baby training DVDs.
 This buzz has lead to more research into the subject to find out just who is right and who is wrong.
-This has had new and even the seasoned parents a confused wondering if they should or should not teach their toddlers sign language.
-There is therefore a tag of war between the differing camps and a solution is necessary.
+This has had new and even the seasoned parents confused wondering if they should or should not teach their toddlers sign language.
+There is, therefore, a tug of war between the different camps and a solution is necessary.

 Should parents be encouraged to sign with their babies?
 This is a question that I’m often asked and it’s one I’ve tackled in my own research.
 Baby signing burst onto the booming baby market back in the 1990s and has since gone global, attracting parents to spend money on classes, books and DVDs with claims that Baby Sign can help “improve” their baby in some way.
 Accelerated speech development, reduced frustration and increased IQ are just some of the claims that have been made.
 But there is little evidence to support these claims.